incrhst/qrtick-blog/blog/ticket-availability-control.md

 - Instantly enable or disable any ticket type
 - Perfect for last-minute changes or special circumstances

+### **Automatic Sales Closing - Never Miss a Deadline**

+**Here's the game-changer:** You can schedule when ticket sales close and they'll close automatically.
+No more staying up late to manually stop sales or worrying about tickets selling when they shouldn't.

+**Set it once, forget about it:**

+- Early bird pricing automatically ends at midnight on July 15th
+- VIP sales automatically stop 1 week before your event
+- General admission closes 2 hours before event start
+- **You sleep peacefully** knowing everything happens on schedule

+**Perfect for:**

+- **Pricing deadlines** - Early bird rates end exactly when planned
+- **Logistics cutoffs** - Stop sales when you need prep time
+- **Capacity management** - Close when you hit your target numbers
+- **Peace of mind** - Never accidentally oversell or miss a deadline

 ---

 ## 💰 **Real Revenue Benefits**